codewithpradip/recipe-api/README.md

 ```

 3. The API documentation can be found at: http://127.0.0.1:8000/api/docs/

 # Contribute
 Feel free to to improve this project.
 If you have awesome ideas on your mind, please don't hesitate to open a pull request.

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes and commit them with a clear commit message.
+4. Push your branch to your forked repository.
+5. Create a pull request to merge your changes into the main repository.

+> **_NOTE:_** Please ensure that your code follows the existing style and passes all tests before submitting a pull request.
+Also, make sure to include a clear description of the changes you have made and why they are necessary.

 # Thanks